 Shortly after paying each premium, you take a loan with your insurance policy as collateral.

 This collateral loan is structured as a line of credit, which gives you flexibility.

 You use the loan proceeds as you wish.
 The ideal way is to invest.

 - 100% of your cash value: the lender generally does not require additional collateral

 - 100% of your premiums paid: the lender generally requires additional collateral to cover the gap between the cash value and the amount borrowed.
 Why the gap?
 The cost of the insurance and the surrender penalty for cancelling coverage in the early years.

 Lenders have cash-value-to-loan ratio limits, which determine when additional collateral is required.
-If performance is lower than expected, lenders may require collateral to be assigned when borrowing 100% of the CSV.
+If performance is lower than expected, lenders may require collateral to be assigned when borrowing 100% of the cash value.